^

 Liver:

-1. Hepatic colic (sharp pains in the epigastric region or right hypochondrium, arising seizures)
+1. Hepatic colic (sharp pain in the epigastric region or right hypochondrium, occurring in attacks)

-1. Departure of the stone from the kidney (very severe pain occurs in the middle parts of the abdomen on one side and is given to the lumbar region and the perineal region, which are accompanied by frequent urge to the toilet and blood discharge during urination)
+1. Passage of a kidney stone (very severe pain occurs in the middle of the abdomen on one side and radiates to the lumbar region and perineal area, which is accompanied by frequent urge to go to the toilet and bloody discharge during urination)

 Appendix: